nhokchihiro/appbio24-tramha/Week04/BMMB852-Week4.md

 - circular_mrna
 - recoded_mrna

-**Discussion:** It is interesting that there are many types of mRNA which I never learned before.
+**Discussion:** It is interesting that there are many types of mRNA which I never learned before (e.g. monocistronic_mrna, capped_mrna,...).
+It somehow determines the a important role of mRNA in understanding gene expression and the functional genomics.
+And this ontology is definitely beneficial for us in undertsanding well the definition of all genomic terms.

 ![hierarchy image](https://github.com/nhokchihiro/appbio24-tramha/blob/main/Week04/Images/mrna-ontology.png).